Authenticity, Simplicity, Kindness

 Art in Cuba is very important.
 Similarly to music and dances, it is ways for the people to express themselves in a restricted environment which is Communist Cuba.
-And very naturally, the themes and colours are typical for Caribbean Islands.
+And very naturally, the themes and colours are typical for the Caribbean Islands.
 Warm yellow, bold red, azure blue … all colours of the rainbow can be seen in one painting.
 Some people call this popular style “tourist art”; I call it “deliberately naïve”.
 The rudimentary styles of painted expressions are not due to inadequate skills or simplicity of mind but because they reflect the Cuban reality – characterized by easiness.

 I couldn’t believe my eyes but yes, these old cars in Cuba (think – from the 50s) are still well used and maintained.
 Since the American embargo in 1960, it was impossible to get spare parts to repair these American beauties.
 That’s why Cubans started to use parts from Soviet cars and engines from Japanese and Korean cars.
 Now, most of these cars are painted in strong colours and are used mostly for the amusement of the tourists.
 I hope they will continue to circulate on the roads of Cuba as it is impossible to see them in such abundance nowhere else in the world.

 I found that the most beautiful building in Cuba from colonial time is the Romantic Museum in Trinidad.
 But this is a very limited statement because the architectural heritage in the country is vast and has different faces.
 Some buildings, as I have said, are well maintained and you can see them in their whole grandeur.
 But others, alas, are abandoned and left to a slow death.
 As a fan of classical architecture, I like both of these types of buildings.
 Those in good shape are excellent for a visit but the others that are left to fade represent the past and the way of life that Cuba had in the past.

 Food + coffee + cocktails